-The visual environment of the MPO and surrounds was described in detail in the MPO EIS (ERM Mitchell McCotter, 1997), the MPO MOD 1 EA (EMGA Mitchell McLennan, 2010) and the MPO MOD 3 EA (MACH Energy, 2017b).
+The visual environment of the MPO and surrounds was described in detail in the MPO EIS (ERM Mitchell McCotter, 1997), the MOD 1 EA (EMGA Mitchell McLennan, 2010), the MOD 3 EA (MACH Energy, 2017b), the MOD 4 EA (MACH Energy, 2017c) and the Project EIS (MACH Energy, 2021).
 The local regional environment surrounding the MPO is dominated by existing mining activities with agricultural and pastoral land uses, and areas of remnant woodland.
 The township of Muswellbrook is located to the south-east of the MPO site.
 The landscape within the MPO site is surmounted by the peak of Mount Pleasant at an elevation of approximately 360 metres (m) Australian Height Datum (AHD) and the radiating drainage lines from this peak have formed a series of well modulated ridges.